Here are my liner notes to Martin Arnold, Enamel (Rat-drifting, 2023):

 Touchingly, Martin was unequivocally excited by the prospect.
 When he asked what I had in mind, I proposed something that still obtained pandemic logic, a solo of about ten minutes with open-enough parameters to justify numerous recorded versions.
 I’d independently record versions more-or-less daily for a dedicated work period of weeks or months.
 When Martin asked me, “Well how much music do you want to record?”
 I suggested a couple of hours’ worth, to which he replied without a pause, “Then I’ll just write you a really long piece,” to be recorded in segments.

 In the end, Enamel comprises ‘merely’ 30-35 minutes of notation, but points toward perpetuity.
 There are about a dozen not-quite-repeating melodic cells that unfold without proposing anything like ‘development,’ and beginnings and endings feel arbitrary; when I get to the end of the last page of notation, I can simply continue from ‘the top’ (an unhelpful visual metaphor given what’s going on in this music).
 The vital richness of detail at the core of Enamel derives from Martin’s invitation to ornament virtually every note differently.
-As I worked on the piece, through trial-and-error, I found that I prefer improvising these ornaments instead of etching them onto the score.
+As I worked on the piece, through trial-and-error, I found that I prefer improvising these ornaments to etching them onto the score.

 As such, Enamel is both through-composed and entirely improvised, both wholly Martin’s and wholly mine.
 The latter is the outcome of his boundless generosity and support as a listener and maker, an act of sharing that I continue to find very moving.